stonepros/stone/doc/rados/configuration/mon-config-ref.rst

-.. index:: Ceph Storage Cluster; capacity planning, Ceph Monitor; capacity planning
+.. index:: Stone Storage Cluster; capacity planning, Stone Monitor; capacity planning

 .. _storage-capacity:

 Storage Capacity
 ----------------

-When a Ceph Storage Cluster gets close to its maximum capacity (see``mon_osd_full ratio``), Ceph prevents you from writing to or reading from OSDs as a safety measure to prevent data loss.
-Therefore, letting a production Ceph Storage Cluster approach its full ratio is not a good practice, because it sacrifices high availability.
+When a Stone Storage Cluster gets close to its maximum capacity (see``mon_osd_full ratio``), Stone prevents you from writing to or reading from OSDs as a safety measure to prevent data loss.
+Therefore, letting a production Stone Storage Cluster approach its full ratio is not a good practice, because it sacrifices high availability.
 The default full ratio is ``.95``, or 95% of capacity.
 This a very aggressive setting for a test cluster with a small number of OSDs.